CAILA: Concept-Aware Intra-Layer Adapters for Compositional Zero-Shot Learning: Experiments

-\textbf{Open World Results.} We further conduct experiments under the \textit{open world} setting to evaluate the robustness of our model.
+\textbf{Open World Results.} We further conduct experiments under the \textit{open world} setting to evaluate the robustness of \ours.
 Results are shown in Tab.~\ref{tab:open}.
-Noticeably, the \textit{open world} scenario is much harder than the \textit{closed world}, as performance on all benchmarks drops drastically, while \ours achieves SOTA on most metrics in this scenario without any composition filtering techniques adopted in the previous papers \cite{mancini2021open, mancini2022learning, nayak2023learning}.
+Noticeably, \textit{open world} is much harder than \textit{closed world}, as performance on all benchmarks drops drastically, while \ours achieves SOTA on most metrics in this scenario without any filtering techniques adopted in the previous papers \cite{mancini2021open, mancini2022learning, nayak2023learning}.